GoogleChrome/web.dev/src/site/content/en/blog/profiling-web-audio-apps-in-chrome/index.md

 It usually shows the missed deadlines or the big garbage collection stops that might cause unexpected audio glitches.
-This information is useful for triaging a bug and Chromium engineers will ask this if the local reproduction is not feasible.
+This information is useful for triaging a bug and Chromium engineers will ask for tracing data if the local reproduction is not feasible.
 General [instructions for tracing][chromium-tracing] are available on chromium.org.